 Thanks so much for coming by to check out Episode 53 of The New Family Podcast all about kids and social media.

 It seems that nearly every day there’s another news story about what kids are doing online and a lot of it is quite alarmist.
 If you believe these reports, all of our kids are either cyber bullying or sexting each other, possibly both, and that it will soon be the end of days.
-My guest Andrew Campbell is here to assure us that this isn’t the fact the case and to chat about how we can ensure we’re up to speed with how—and why—are kids are using social media.
+Don’t get me wrong, broadband search.net cyber bullying stats show that 87% of people have witnessed cyber bullying so it is obviously happening, but not every child is doing it.
+My guest Andrew Campbell is here to assure us that this isn’t the fact the case and to chat about how we can ensure we’re up to speed with how-and why-are kids are using social media.
 Andrew is an educator, speaker and writer who blogs about education and technology.
 His thoughts on education have been published in The Toronto Star, The Globe and Mail and The Hamilton Spectator among others, and he speaks on education at conferences throughout Canada and the United States.
 Andrew teaches Grade 5 in Brantford, Ontario, and he’s expert on the relationship between kids and technology, including social media.

 Here are some great resources related to my discussion with Andrew: